 - Testing Practices and Principles by Kent C. Dodds

-There aren't many good TypeScript out there unfortunately and the language evolves quite quickly.
+There aren’t many good TypeScript books out there unfortunately and the language evolves quickly.
 Besides the official docs, one essential resource is the typescript book by Basarat Ali Syed.
-It's free to read online as well.
+It’s free to read online.

 After that it’s a good idea to read as much TS code as possible.
 You can find types for almost any library in the Definitely Typed repository.